CICIFLY/Tricks-for-Python-/with conda.md

     Open a terminal window and Remove the entire miniconda install directory with:   rm -rf ~/miniconda

+or
+download the version you need via this link :  https://docs.conda.io/en/latest/miniconda.html

  ### This section is for creating virtual environment and installing libraries
  1. Update conda by typing : conda update conda